-In the new episode of the Food Frontiers series organised by India Business and Trade, we spoke with Mr. Sanjay Kumar, MD, and CEO of Rassences, a company which is transforming the contract catering industry in India through various culinary and technological innovations.
+In the new episode of the Food Frontiers series organised by India Business and Trade, we spoke with Mr. Sanjay Kumar, MD, and CEO of Rassense, a company that is transforming the contract catering industry in India through various culinary and technological innovations.
 The company operates central and on-site kitchens to meet diverse client needs, ensuring high-quality food production.

-In this episode, we talked about the food catering industry through its advanced culinary practices, modern equipment and commitment to quality in today’s discussion, we will talk about rassence.
-It’s value propositions and how Rassence is meeting diverse client needs and the food service industry’s potential.
+In this episode, we talked about the food catering industry through its advanced culinary practices, modern equipment and commitment to quality in today’s discussion, we will talk about Rassense.
+It’s value propositions and how Rassense is meeting diverse client needs and the food service industry’s potential.

 IBT: Can you provide an overview of Rassense’s journey from its foundation to becoming India’s largest domestically owned food service company?
 What core values and vision drive the organisation?